MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/02-ocr.md

     **<font color="red">Ensure you've switched to the classic version of the cloud shell before continuing.</font>**

-1. Resize the cloud shell pane so you can still see the **Overview** page for your Computer Vision resource.
+1. Resize the cloud shell pane so you can still see the **Keys and Endpoint** page for your Computer Vision resource.

     > **Tip**" You can resize the pane by dragging the top border.
 You can also use the minimize and maximize buttons to switch between the cloud shell and the main portal interface.